 Neighbours are a collection of straight up bets, each of which pay 35 to 1 on your money.
 Taken as a whole, a typical 5-number neighbours bet will pay out just over 6 to 1.

 Neighbours are perfect for anyone who wants to cover a small section of the wheel.
 Although these bets are typically used by more experience roulette players in land-based casinos, they’re very easy to learn.
-If you play online, you can practice them and test a roulette neighbours strategy for free.
+If you play online, you can practice them and test a roulette strategy around neighbours betting in roulette for free.

-You can find the racetrack-based neighbours bets at most European roulette tables and their French cousins.
+You can find the racetrack-based neighbours bets at most European roulette tables and their French cousins in our live casino.
 For some reason, you won’t find them at most American roulette tables.

 Because they’re essentially just bets on single numbers, each one has a house edge of 2.70%.
 There’s no avoiding the house edge, even if you choose 5 or more neighbours bets, as the house edge is still 2.70%.